Smart metering: Helping customers reduce consumption

 Increasingly severe weather events have highlighted the weaknesses of existing power grids.
 And the global impact from flooding, forest fires, hurricanes, and heat is expected to continue to rise.
 As just one example, a recent McKinsey report on climate risk and response noted that in “Ho Chi Minh City, direct infrastructure asset damage from a 100-year flood could rise from about $200 to $300 million today, to $500 million to $1 billion in 2050.”
 That, coupled with rising energy prices, calls for better overall energy management, which is where smart grids come into the picture.

 Smart grids, which integrate smart meters, renewable technologies, sensors, communications networks, and monitoring systems, allow utilities and their customers to exchange information and energy.
-This improves the grid’s reliability, quality, and efficiency, optimizing energy usage and catching and adjusting for small problems before they balloon into big issues.
+This improves the grid’s reliability, quality, and efficiency, optimising energy usage and catching and adjusting for small problems before they balloon into big issues.

 Smart grids also have self-healing, predictive capabilities.
 They can identify faults, isolate them, and react to them, reconfiguring energy flow around affected areas to protect the broader grid.
 They also can access weather and energy usage forecasts to adjust for upcoming situations.
 Using predictive analytics, they can also anticipate future maintenance and system management needs.